django/django/docs/topics/channels/concepts.txt

   cover this later.

-* The channel backend, which is a combination of pluggable Python code and a datastore (a database, or Redis) responsible for transporting messages.
+* The channel backend, which is a combination of pluggable Python code and a datastore (e.g. Redis, or a shared memory segment) responsible for transporting messages.

 * The workers, that listen on all relevant channels and run consumer code when a message is ready.